Counterculture of the 1960s: Latin America

 In Mexico, rock music was tied into the youth revolt of the 1960s.
 Mexico City, as well as northern cities such as Monterrey, Nuevo Laredo, Ciudad Juárez, and Tijuana, were exposed to US music.
 Many Mexican rock stars became involved in the counterculture.
 The three-day Festival Rock y Ruedas de Avándaro, held in 1971, was organized in the valley of Avándaro near the city of Toluca, a town neighboring Mexico City, and became known as "The Mexican Woodstock".
 Nudity, drug use, and the presence of the US flag scandalized conservative Mexican society to such an extent that the government clamped down on rock and roll performances for the rest of the decade.
 The festival, marketed as proof of Mexico's modernization, was never expected to attract the masses it did, and the government had to evacuate stranded attendees en masse at the end.
-This occurred during the era of President Luis Echeverría, an extremely repressive era in Mexican history.
+This happened during the era of President Luis Echeverría, an extremely repressive era in Mexican history.
 Anything that could be connected to the counterculture or student protests was prohibited from being broadcast on public airwaves, with the government fearing a repeat of the student protests of 1968.
 Few bands survived the prohibition, though the ones that did, like Three Souls in My Mind (now El Tri), remained popular due in part to their adoption of Spanish for their lyrics, but mostly as a result of a dedicated underground following.
 While Mexican rock groups were eventually able to perform publicly by the mid-1980s, the ban prohibiting tours of Mexico by foreign acts lasted until 1989.

-The Cordobazo was a civil uprising in the city of Córdoba, Argentina, in the end of May 1969, during the military dictatorship of General Juan Carlos Onganía, which occurred a few days after the Rosariazo, and a year after the French May '68.
-Contrary to previous protests, the Cordobazo did not correspond to previous struggles, headed by Marxist workers' leaders, but associated students and workers in the same struggle against the military government.
+In late May 1969, a student-led civil uprising known as the Cordobazo erupted in the city of Córdoba, Argentina.
+It followed days after the onset of the Rosariazo protests against the military dictatorship of General Juan Carlos Onganía.
+The Cordobazo occurred one year after the French civil unrest in May 1968 and had similarities to the events in France.